knative/serving/docs/spec/spec.md

     knative.dev/revisionUID: ... # generated revision UID
   annotations:
     knative.dev/configurationGeneration: ...  # generation of configuration that created this Revision
+    # +optional.
+Can be changed by the Operator
+    # When not specified, the revision can scale down to 0 pods
+    autoscaling.knative.dev/minReplicaCount: "2"
+    # +optional.
+Can be changed by the Operator
+    # When not specified, there's no upper scale bound
+    autoscaling.knative.dev/maxReplicaCount: "10"
   # system generated meta
   uid: ...
   resourceVersion: ...  # used for optimistic concurrency control